 Please Note: The security in the Investor’s Group Athletic Centre and the Max Bell Centre is very limited.
 Please do not bring valuables with you to Convocation.
 If you must bring your purse, you can leave it at the equipment desk at Max Bell.

 Dress Code: Blue usher gowns will be provided to you on the day of convocation.
-They are to be picked up and returned to a designated change room in IGAC.
+Gown pick up/drop off is in a designated area in IGAC.
 Please dress appropriately (i.e. dress pants or a skirt; do not wear jeans or shorts).

 Time Commitment: You will need to be available for 4 -5 hours for each ceremony.
 You will have scheduled breaks.